ben-allen/locale-extensions/README.md

 ## Privacy and Security Considerations

 There are two competing requirements at play when localizing content in the potentially hostile web environment.
-One is the need to make content and applications accessible and usable to users from as broad a range of linguistic and cultural contexts as possible.
+One is the need to make content and applications accessible and usable in as broad a range of linguistic and cultural contexts as possible.
 The other, equally important, is the need to preserve the safety and privacy of users.
-Often these two pressures appear diametrically opposed, particularly since proactive content negotiation inevitably requires revealing information that can be used to uniquely identify users.
+Often these two pressures appear diametrically opposed, since content negotiation necessarily requires revealing information about users.

 The [Mitigating Browser Fingerprinting in Web Specifications](https://www.w3.org/TR/fingerprinting-guidance/#fingerprinting-mitigation-levels-of-success) W3C document identifies the following key elements for fingerprint mitigation: